• Skip to primary navigation

 Open UEFI Firmware Settings option in Windows

-5. On BIOS Settings screen, click on Restore Settings button to Reset BIOS on your computer.
+4. On BIOS Settings screen, click on Restore Settings button to Reset BIOS/UEFI to its original or Factory Default Settings.

-6. Make sure you click on the Save option, before clicking on Exit to close the BIOS Settings screen
+5. Make sure that you click on the Save option, before clicking on Exit to close the BIOS Settings screen

 Note: Your computer may have its own menu option to Reset BIOS.